freqtrade/freqtrade/docs/hyperopt.md

     }
 ```

-### Validate backtest result
+### Validate backtesting results

 Once the optimized strategy has been implemented into your strategy, you should backtest this strategy to make sure everything is working as expected.

-To archive the same results (number of trades, ...) than during hyperopt, please use the command line flags `--disable-max-market-positions` and `--enable-position-stacking` for backtesting.
+To achieve same results (number of trades, their durations, profit, etc.) than during Hyperopt, please use same set of arguments `--dmmp`/`--disable-max-market-positions` and `--eps`/`--enable-position-stacking` for Backtesting.

-This configuration is the default in hyperopt for performance reasons.

-You can overwrite position stacking in the configuration by explicitly setting `"position_stacking"=false` or by changing the relevant line in your hyperopt file [here](https://github.com/freqtrade/freqtrade/blob/develop/freqtrade/optimize/hyperopt.py#L191).

-Enabling the market-position for hyperopt is currently not possible.

-!!!
-Note
-    Dry/live runs will **NOT** use position stacking - therefore it does make sense to also validate the strategy without this as it's closer to reality.

 ## Next Step